WEBZCC/univention-corporate-server/doc/manual/software/software-monitor.rst

       to ``Hold`` it will be excluded from the update.

    Package state
-      The *package state* describes the status of a set-up package.
+      The *package state* describes the status of a setup package.
 The normal status here is ``Installed`` for installed packages and ``ConfigFiles`` for removed packages.
 All other statuses appear when the package's installation was canceled in different phases.